KrishnaRekapalli/cross-validate/_posts/2021-05-15-git-problem-and-solution.md

 One solution to this problem is:
 1. Undo the last commit
 2. Use `stash` option to save my changes
-3. Update the branch with my colleages changes by using `rebase`
+3. Update the branch with my colleagues changes by using `rebase`
-4. Use `stash pop` to apply my changes on the top of the updated brnach
+4. Use `stash pop` to apply my changes on the top of the updated branch
 5. Resolve conflicts
-6. Commit the final changes agter resolving conflicts
+6. Commit the final changes after resolving conflicts
 7. Push my changes to the remote and merge

-We will go over this proces ste-by-step now
+We will go over this process step-by-step now

 ##### 1. Undo last commit
 To undo the last commit to my branch, I do